 Social proof is crucial to gaining customers these days.
 Before you buy something online, there’s a good chance that you’ll read reviews from other customers for an insight on what to expect.
 These reviews are so crucial that some companies even pay people to write them.
 A company might send you a product every week so you can write detailed reviews on how it works.

 You need a blog or a YouTube channel in order to post reviews of the products.
-But it is more effective to have both.
+But it is more effective to have both, as well as active social media accounts.
 If there is a good user community on the sellers website, you can also post your reviews directly on the website.

 15. SEO expert / Social media manager